bestquark/mentpy/_sources/tutorials/intro-to-mbqc.rst.txt

     @savefig 1d_cluster_measure.png width=1000px
     mp.draw(mbcirc, label='planes')

-Similarly, we can define the same circuit when creating the :obj:`MBQCircuit` object.
+We can define the same circuit when creating the :obj:`MBQCircuit` object with the ``measurements`` argument:

 .. ipython:: python